 Wearing your toddler or your child also allows them to be on your level and see the world from your perspective.
 Because of that, they are very likely to witness you advocating for them when you’re out in the world.
 I often have to tell people not to hand Eli anything and explain his food allergies on a regular basis.
 He then witnesses the way I handle these situations and hears everything I say, which I believe helps him learn how to advocate for himself as he gets older.
 Being attached to my body, he is also able to feel my stress and learn my body language in these situations, which in turn teaches him how to handle himself in the future when it comes to his food allergies.
 It also instills some fear in him, which unfortunately is an important part of keeping him safe.
 I feel like his understanding of his allergies is pretty amazing for a three year old, and I do credit babywearing for giving him the opportunity to regularly witness these interactions from my view point.

 It goes without saying that babywearing is a very useful tool for comforting a baby, toddler, or child, no matter what their situation.
 The same is true for food allergic little ones who undergo frequent doctor’s appointments, testing, and reactions.
-It is a very big help in the aftermath of a reaction when the child just wants to snuggle with mom or dad all day.
-It allows the child to feel the security they crave while the parents can take care of other children and go about their lives as they need to.
+It is a very big help in the aftermath of a reaction when the child just wants to snuggle their caregiver all day.
+It allows the child to feel the security they crave while the adults can take care of other children and go about their lives as they need to.